Breaking better: How imperfections increase fracture resistance in architected lattices: Introduction

 \section{Introduction}

-Rapid advances in additive manufacturing have enabled the fabrication of architected materials with exceptional mechanical properties, including auxetic response~\cite{SHAN2015}, local strengthening~\cite{tancogne_2018}, reprogrammable stiffness~\cite{zheng_2014}, and enhanced toughness~\cite{bertoldi_2017, liu_2020}.
-These materials, especially periodic lattices, are attractive for applications where low density and mechanical adaptability are critical, such as in aerospace or biomedical engineering~\cite{zhang_2015, Ongaro_2018, hedvard_2024}.
-Among their potential advantages, fracture resistance remains one of the most desirable yet least understood features.
-The discrete structure of lattices introduces unique challenges and opportunities in characterizing and controlling fracture, making it essential to understand how failure initiates and propagates in these systems~\citep{Gibson_Ashby_1997, fleck_2010, quintana_2009, LIU2025}.
+Rapid advances in additive manufacturing have enabled the fabrication of architected materials with exceptional mechanical properties, including auxetic behavior~\cite{SHAN2015}, local strengthening~\cite{tancogne_2018}, reprogrammable stiffness~\cite{zheng_2014}, and enhanced toughness~\cite{bertoldi_2017, liu_2020}.
+Among these materials, periodic lattices are particularly promising for applications that demand low density and tailorable mechanical properties, such as in aerospace or biomedical engineering~\cite{zhang_2015, Ongaro_2018}.
+Their discrete architecture offers a unique opportunity to control fracture behavior through topological design, potentially enabling improved damage tolerance~\cite{LIU2025}.
+Yet, despite this potential, fracture resistance remains one of the least understood mechanical properties of architected materials.

-Despite the limited understanding of failure mechanisms in architected materials, various topological strategies have been proposed to improve their fracture resistance while preserving the benefits of periodic structures.
-One approach led to the design of demi-regular tessellations with two vertex configurations to influence the global mechanical behavior~\cite{omidi_2023}.
-However, the resulting improvement in toughness cannot outperform regular Kagome lattices with the same relative density~\cite{omidi_2023}.
-An alternative approach introduces uniformly distributed disorder by randomizing node positions~\cite{BHUWAL2023} or connectivity~\cite{karapiper_2023, fulco2025, romijn_2007, zaiser_2023}, often inspired by the imperfect and hierarchical structures found in biomaterials~\citep{barthelat_2007, zhang_2022, Gao_24, manno_2019, Bhuwal_2023, vangelatos_2023}.
-These disordered architectures deflect cracks and distribute damage effectively, but they come at the cost of eliminating long-ranged periodicity -- complicating both the application of classical fracture theories and the identification of clear structure-property relationships~\cite{CHOUKIR2023}.